Bearded Collie Breed Summary

 Active, Bright, Reliable, Loyal and Trustworthy

-These doggies are a very popular pet choice, due to the fact that they are extremely affectionate and lovable!
-But once upon a time, they were very hard-working and robust doggies used to herd flocks!
-This is why they are so intelligent nowadays.
-Additionally, they are very adaptable who love to be around 'hoomans'
+These dogs are a very popular pet choice, due to the fact that they are extremely affectionate and lovable!
+However, once upon a time, they were very hard-working and robust used to herd flocks!
+Nowadays, these dogs are very intelligent and adaptable and love to be around 'hoomans'

-Because they are so content, they are just as happy working as they are living in a home environment!
-They are also very calm and gentle in nature and would never act out on aggression!
-For this reason, they also do very well with children.
+The Bearded Collie is just as happy working as they are living in a home environment!
+They are very calm and gentle in nature and never act out on aggression!
+For this reason, they do very well with children.

-Fun Fact: They are one of the oldest doggies native to Scotland!
+Fun Fact: They are one of the oldest dogs native to Scotland!

 |Kennel Club Group||Pastoral|